 Let’s start with Vodacom.

-Speeds were very good on the mainland — I got 13Mbps download in Dar es Salaam, and over 16Mbps in Kilimanjaro.
-Vodacom has the best coverage of any provider in the country, although as you can see from their coverage map, you’ll only get 3G data speeds in the most-visited parts of the country.
+Speeds were very good on the mainland: I got 13Mbps download in Dar es Salaam, and over 16Mbps in Kilimanjaro.
+Vodacom has the best coverage of any provider in the country, although you’ll typically only get faster data speeds in the most-visited parts of the country.

 And now Zantel.

 In Zanzibar, as you would expect, speeds were fast and coverage was fantastic.
 I averaged around 8Mbps on the island.

 On the mainland, Zantel roams on the Tigo network, and speeds were much slower.
 I was only able to get 1.41Mbps in Dar es Salaam, and 2.86Mbps in Kilimanjaro.

 Check out our guides to buying SIM cards in many other countries here.